-The VID is not intended and should not be relied upon to detect all instances of vent pipe movement or separation from the collar.

-Various factors, including but not limited to sensor failure, switch sticking and corrosion, may cause the VID to not properly function if the vent pipe separates from the collar.
+The VID is not intended and should not be relied upon to detect all instances of the vent pipe's vertical movement or separation from the collar.
+Various factors, including but not limited to sensor failure, switch sticking and corrosion, may cause the VID to remain activated after the vent pipe separates from the collar.